-The goal for including Freshman Success (also known as Freshman On-Track) in Measure 98, and for launching the Oregon Center for High School Success (CHSS) last summer, was to help bring the truly impressive graduation rate improvements that these policies first created in Chicago, here to schools across Oregon.
+The goal for including Ninth Grade Success (also known as Freshman On-Track) in Measure 98, and for launching the Oregon Center for High School Success (CHSS) last summer, was to help bring the truly impressive graduation rate improvements that these policies first created in Chicago, here to schools across Oregon.
 Researchers discovered that students who are ‘on-track’ at the end of their 9th grade – meaning they’ve completed a quarter of the total credits they need and received no more than one F in a core course – are far more likely to graduate than their off-track peers.
 By zeroing in on this on-track indicator, educators in Chicago were able to raise graduation rates by more than twenty points in just a few short years.

 Here’s just a glimpse of a new report on that impact:

 - On-track students were more than twice as likely to graduate in four years than their off-track peers (91.07 percent to 40.12 percent);

 - On-track status alone is credited with more than doubling (137 percent increase) the likelihood of graduating;

 - These amazing results are consistent across demographic groups.

 These results are more than exciting – they’re our first look at the true potential of Measure 98.
 While only funded at half its intended level, the Measure continues to support new Ninth Grade Success programs as they grow across the state.
 And at Stand, we continue to support educators every step of the way through the Oregon Center for High School Success.
 Thanks to your generous contributions, we’re able to serve as a cost-free resource for educators, providing the professional development, foundational research, and expert advice they need to launch successful on-track programs of their own.